sybirg/cascade/README.md

 ## Examples of MATLAB codes for calculating cascade numbers

 ### [Example 1]
-% Toy model in the paper "Identification of critical connectors in local connectivity and between modules in the directed biological network"
+% Toy model in the paper "Identification of critical connectors in local connectivity and between modules in the directed biological network".

 % 1-1.
 To get a cascade number of a specific node: